-The MBA/Management track is designed to develop managerial and leadership knowledge, skills, abilities and values.
+The Management track is designed to develop managerial and leadership knowledge, skills, abilities and values.
 This track is designed for the General Manager and offers opportunities and courses to students who prefer a broader spectrum of course options.
 A systems approach to managerial thinking and leadership is used to develop a background that will prepare the student to manage and lead large or small organizations in both profit and non-profit environments.

-- BUS 501 Systems Management & Organizational Theory, 3 credit hours - BUS 503 Human Capital Management, 2 credit hours - BUS 509 Organizational Behavior, 3 credit hours - BUS 526 Operations Analysis Models, 3 credit hours - BUS 544 Financial Management, 2 credit hours - BUS 548 Accounting for Managers, 3 credit hours - BUS 551 Strategic Marketing, 3 credit hours - BUS 581 Managerial Economics, 3 credit hours - BUS 590 Corporate Citizenship in a Globalized Economy, 2 credit hours - BUS 591 Global Business, 2 credit hours - BUS 670 Strategic Management, 3 credit hours
+- MGT 501 Systems Management & Organizational Theory, 3 credit hours - MGT 509 Organizational Leadership, 3 credit hours - BUS 526 Operations Analysis Models, 3 credit hours

+- ACC 548 Accounting for Managers, 3 credit hours - FNC 548 Financial Management I, 3 credit hours - MKT 551 Strategic Marketing, 3 credit hours - FNC 581 Managerial Economics, 3 credit hours - BUS 670 Strategic Management, 3 credit hours